-See the development of cameras in Japan before photos could be taken easily with smartphones like today
+See the development of cameras in Japan before photos

-There are no steps or slopes at the entrance or inside, and displays on the 1st floor of official documents are set low so as to be easily viewed by wheelchair users.
-The preserved documents can be viewed in the 2nd floor reading room.
+There are no steps or slopes at the entrance or inside, and displays in the 1st floor exhibition hall are set low so as to be easily viewed by wheelchair users.
+Visitors can view the archival materials from its holdings for their research in the 2nd floor reading room.
 Wheelchair users can take the elevator to the 2nd floor.
-There are dedicated parking spaces for
+There are 03-3234-1948 There are no steps on the walking path so wheelchair users can enjoy the scenery comfortably while (boat ground) 03-5211-4243 (Road Park Division Chiyoda City)

-There are no steps on the walking path so wheelchair users can enjoy the scenery comfortably while following the path.
+following the path.